Home Page

 (R-24) Offered intermittently.
 Experimental offerings of visiting professors, experimental offerings of new courses, or one-time offerings of current topics.

-Offered every semester.
-This course enables students to implement and document their capstone project, a comprehensive experience that is based on the eight pillars of the doctoral experience: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, and theory development.
-The capstone project is an immersive learning experience that can focus on such topics as clinical practice, research, administration, leadership, program development or evaluation, advocacy, policy development, education, or theory development, among others.
+Offered spring for students in the entry-level Doctor of Occupational Therapy (OTD) program; offered every semester for students in the post-professional OTD program.
+Individual sections are restricted to students in the entry-level and post-professional OTD programs as appropriate.
+Students taking this course as part of the entry-level program for 10 credits will develop advanced knowledge and skills relative to one or more areas of interest including clinical practice, research, administration, leadership, program & policy development, advocacy, and/or education through a 14-week mentored doctoral capstone experience culminating in the dissemination of a completed doctoral capstone project.
+For students in the post-professional program, this course is offered for 4 credits and will enable them to implement and document their capstone project, a comprehensive experience that is based on the eight pillars of the doctoral experience: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, and education.
+The capstone project is an immersive learning experience that can focus on such topics as clinical practice, research, administration, leadership, program development or evaluation, advocacy, policy development, or education among others.
 It will incorporate principles of evidence-based and occupation-based practice by having students address a specific healthcare problem or health outcome and implement practice changes that improve health care, health care delivery, or health-related outcomes.
 The project is a scholarly experience guided by an expert advisor that provides evidence of critical thinking, problem identification, proposal development, implementation, and evaluation.
 Capstone projects may take a number of forms, but the final product provides evidence of scholarship and mastery in the field of occupational therapy.
 The capstone should also disseminate evidence-based information to an external audience.
 The student will complete an individually-mentored, increasingly self-directed, scholarly project that reflects advanced knowledge with implementation of the project, appropriate analysis of data, and interpretation of findings.
 The approved capstone advisor from Capstone 1 will guide the student through the completion of the capstone.
 Completion of the project involves scholarly writing and oral presentation that synthesizes the project.
 Level: Graduate